 With all of those bicycling-friendly traits, you’d think riding a bike would be very safe in Seattle and its environs.
 Unfortunately, that is not always the case.
 The Washington Traffic Safety Commission (WTSC) reports that between 2005 and 2016, the number of bicyclist traffic fatalities trended upwards.
 In fact, the most recent data show a significant increase in the number of fatalities and serious bicycling injuries over the past four years in particular.

 If you suffered injuries or lost a loved one in a Seattle-area bicycling accident, you may have the right to monetary compensation.
-Contact the skilled, knowledgeable bicycle accident attorneys at Boohoff law today to learn more.
+Contact the skilled, Seattle bicycle accident attorneys at Boohoff law today to learn more.

 About Boohoff Law Bicycle Accident Attorneys